Covid Updates for the North Shore

-The state of Minnesota requires properly worn face masks indoors in all businesses and public places, in line to enter these places and outdoors where 6′ social distancing is not an option.
-If you have a medical exemption, contact the business before entering so they may accommodate you.
+The state of Minnesota requires properly worn face masks indoors in all businesses and public places, and in outdoor settings unless you have been fully vaccinated.

 I say Covid Travel = SLOW Travel

 O…options, have plenty of options